afritz1/OpenTESArena/README.md

 - Sprite variation (clothes/hair/skin colors)
 - (new) UI scale
 - Wandering people
-- Wilderness
+- Wilderness (seed-based chunk generation)

 ## Graphics

 The 3D graphics are being done with a ray tracer I am writing in OpenCL.
-As it is fairly experimental, I can't guarantee that the graphics engine will run well either on low-end computers or in CPU mode unless the render resolution is low.
-I suggest using a modern GPU.
+As it is fairly experimental, I suggest using a modern GPU.
+If you do not have a graphics card, then the engine switches to the (less desirable) CPU mode automatically.
+I would like to add a user option for this at some point.

 I puzzled for a long time about whether to use a ray tracer or OpenGL, or even just a software renderer, and I finally decided that this would be a good place to show that real time ray tracing can be done in some games today.
 Arena looked like a good game to experiment with graphics-wise due to its low geometry count.

+I have a design for adaptive super-sampling that I'd really like to implement sometime.
+It's a form of anti-aliasing that's slightly faster than super-sampling because it only does extra work on pixels that need it.
+Other features like bloom and soft shadows from the sun might make it in sometime as well.

 ## Resources